Particular/Workshop.NServiceBus/exercises/06-b/README.md

 ## Exercise 6.3: Override host identifier

-NServiceBus add some diagnostic meta data to each message it send to the audit queue.
-It stores some hosting info to identify process and this meta data is used in the particular platform tools to identify logical endpoints.
-The default implementation included the path where the executable is running from.
+NServiceBus adds some diagnostic meta data to each message it sends to the audit queue.
+It stores hosting information to identify the process and this meta data is used in the particular platform tools to identify logical endpoints.
+The default implementation includes the path where the executable is running from.
 This conflicts when every new deployment is deployed to a new folder.
 This is commonly done when using automated deployments like Octopus Deploy.

 We are using Windows Services, we can safely ignore the path as only a single Windows Service can run for a given machine.